How to determine eligibility

-- Washington State school district or educational service district.
+- Washington State school district, educational service district, or charter school.

-To be eligible to enroll in PEBB retiree insurance, you must meet both the procedural requirements and all eligibility requirements of WAC 182-12-171.
+You may also be eligible to enroll in PEBB retiree insurance coverage if you meet the requirements of WAC 182-12-180 and are:

 Certain eligibility requirements must be met to receive PEBB retiree coverage: